dchristian-ias/DevReportingService/README.md

 ## API

-This service will return mock data for team 3690, and all currently supported [Publisher endpoints](https://util01.303net.net/confluence/display/ehr/Publisher+Endpoints).
+This service will return mock data for team 3690, for all currently supported [Publisher endpoints](https://util01.303net.net/confluence/display/ehr/Publisher+Endpoints).

 ## Customization

-All mock responses added inside '~/mockRs/responses' directory will override the default responses set by this server.
+All mock responses added inside '~/rs-mock/responses' directory will override the default responses set by this server.